 Got some great pictures on your iPhone and want to transfer them to your Mac, so you can view them on the big screen or seriously edit them in iPhoto or Photoshop?
 If so, you're in the right place.
 Below we provide 4 ways to transfer photos from iPhone to Mac (iMac, Macbook, iPhone 3G, iPhone 3GS, iPhone 4s, iPhone 5s, iPhone 5c and iOS 7, iOS 8 included), so you can quickly and easily back up photos, recover photos lost or deleted from your Mac, edit your iPhone photos on Mac and more.

 - Solution 1.
 Transfer All Photos from iPhone to Mac with TunesOver

 - Solution 2.
 Transfer iPhone Camera Roll Photos with iPhoto

 - Solution 3.
 Transfer iPhone Camera Roll Photos with Preview

 - Solution 4.
 Transfer iPhone Camera Roll Photos with Image Capture

 - Frequently Asked Questions on iPhone Photos Transfer

-If you’re looking for a way to get all your photos off your iPhone—not just the ones taken with your iPhone but also the ones transferred or downloaded to your iPhone, iSkysoft TunesOver for Mac will be the best helper for you.
+If you're looking for a way to get all your photos off your iPhone—not just the ones taken with your iPhone but also the ones transferred or downloaded to your iPhone, iSkysoft TunesOver for Mac will be the best helper for you.
 It is a smart Mac app specially designed for iOS users to manage all their media files.
 It can keep albums from your phone to iMac or other Mac machines.
-Now, see how to use TunesOver to transfer photos from iPhone to Mac (Mavericks).
+Now, see how to use TunesOver to transfer photos from iPhone to Mac (Mavericks and Yosemite included).